 Personal Protection Orders

 In a personal protection order (PPO), a court orders another person to stop threats or violence against you.
-There are two types of PPO:
+There are two types of PPOs:

 - your spouse or former spouse